tarunreddykaithe/SocialMediaTrendAnalysis/README.md

 # Real Time Twitter Analysis using Spark Streaming, Kafka
 ## Introduction
-This application collects Tweets that have hash tags #corona, #coronavirus, #covid19 and run analytics in real-time.
+Scalable and fault-tolerant data pipeline to collects Tweets that have hash tags #corona, #coronavirus, #covid19 and run analytics in real-time using Kafka, Spark Streaming and Apache Solr.

 Kafka Producer - Python program that uses the "tweepy", "kafka-python" dependency to stream current tweets that have given hash tags and store in kafka.